Preethirn29/CareWatch-TeleICU/README.md

 ## Problem Statement
 Innovative Monitoring System for TeleICU Patients Using Video Processing and Deep Learning
 ## Overview
 The **TeleICU Monitoring System** uses advanced video processing and deep learning to improve patient care in intensive care units (ICUs).
-This system helps doctors and nurses monitor patients remotely, ensuring safety and quick response to any issues. <br> More dataset would make the model more accurate.
+This system helps doctors and nurses monitor patients remotely, ensuring safety and quick response to any issues. <br>More dataset would make the model more accurate, However I have implemented the most recent YOLO v10.
 ## Technologies Used
 -Python: Programming language used for scripting, data processing, and training models. <br>
 -YOLOv10 (You Only Look Once, Version 10): Object detection model to identify and localize multiple objects in images.
 It offers features such as real time performance, high accuracy, pre-trained weights for faster convergence, and flexibility for customization. <br>